Southern Minnesota Drug Crime Attorneys

-Contact Our Drug Crimes Defense Attorney Today
+Contact Our Experienced Drug Crime Attorneys Today

-At Kohlmeyer Hagen, Law Office Chtd., our drug crime defense attorneys have the professional experience, proven expertise, and commitment to justice you can trust.
+At Kohlmeyer Hagen, Law Office Chtd., our drug crime attorneys have the professional experience, proven expertise, and commitment to justice you can trust.
 Are you or a loved one facing a drug-related criminal offense?
 We can help.
 Call us at 507-405-2442 to set up your confidential, no-obligation case evaluation.
 You can also reach out through our online contact form.
 We defend drug crimes throughout the region from our Mankato and Rochester offices, including Blue Earth, Nicollet, Le Sueur, and Olmsted counties.

 “This law firm is very experienced, very effective, and yet very personable when interacting with me throughout my nerve-wracking legal process.
 I’m completely satisfied with the outcome of my case.
 I would hire the Kohlmeyer Hagen Law Office again without hesitation.
 And, I have since recommended them to several friends and acquaintances.”